 Verity has a natural humble nature and believes that every horse has a value – and with good training and patience, even the most average horse can achieve great things, even with conformational issues or difficult personalities.
 Consistency, alongside quality training from an experienced coach can work wonders.
 Verity is available for training on site at Rosevidney, as well as at other venues.
 Lessons are available on Rosevidney’s own riding school horses for £30 per half hour private.
 Lessons on your own horse are £25 for a 45-minute slot.
 There is a large lorry park for easy turning and clients are welcome to use the hot shower room after their lesson to make the journey home more comfortable.

 Austyn is Verity’s son and has been riding since birth.
 He has competed many times at county level showing, including Working Hunter since the age of 9.
-Austyn is a brave and competent jockey and ponies are invited by prior arrangement for Austyn to school alongside Verity.
-He has help many ponies make the transition between lead rein and first ridden ponies.
-Austyn enjoys jumping, but also compete British Dressage and Pony Club in all disciplines.
-He has represented Cornwall in the British Dressage Inter County Challenge teams, and has represented Cornwall Trec for dressage at the British Riding Club National Championships.
-In 2018 Austyn has qualified for the BRC Nationals at Lincoln in dressage and show jumping, as well as qualifying for the BRC National Dressage to Music Championships at Bury Farm.
-He has also qualified for the Pony Club 2nd Round show jumping at Bicton.
-2018 also saw Austyn represent Cornwall for the 2nd year running on the British Dressage Inter County Challenge teams, but this time on a 4-year-old pony.
+Austyn is a brave and competent jockey and ponies / horses are invited by prior arrangement for Austyn to school alongside Verity.
+He has helped many ponies make the transition between lead rein and first ridden ponies.
+Austyn enjoys jumping, but also competes at British Dressage and Pony Club in all disciplines and in 2020 he made the step up to British Eventing with Connemara pony Doe Dealia trained for him by his mother so far being placed in every outing.
+He has represented Cornwall in the British Dressage Inter County Challenge teams every year since he was 9, and he has represented Cornwall Trec for dressage at the British Riding Club National Championships at both dressage and showjumping.

 Imogen is Phil’s daughter.
 Based during term time in Kent, Imogen has been riding since she was 4 years old, taught by Verity at Rosevidney in one-to-one lessons.
 Imogen is a keen Pony Club rider and is excited to attend Pony Club Camp for the first time in 2018.
 Imogen has competed at local level showing with great success.
 Imogen’s competition career is only limited by the time she spends in Cornwall, but being the most organised child in the household, Imogen is always planning her next show or dressage event.